ErikBuis/FACT2023/README.md

 [COCO API README](https://github.com/cocodataset/cocoapi) and [here](data/README.md) to download and setup the COCO data.

+// TODO Create a script that automatically downloads and preporocesses COCO.

 ### [Visual Genome (VG)](https://visualgenome.org/)

 Run the following script to download and preprocess the VG data.